aetheriadraconis/GTFO-SantonianNetmap/README.md

 # Sample on-screen output

 In addition to visible navigation markers, Santonian Netmap displays useful information about mapped items.
-The first 3 columns resemble ones from the LIST command, but "SPECIAL NOTES" column adds extra information:
+The first three columns resemble ones from the LIST command, but "SPECIAL NOTES" column adds extra information:

- * zone number, where SEC_DOOR_### opens passage to
+ - zone number, where SEC_DOOR_### opens passage to
- * keycard name required to access security door, if any
+ - keycard name required to access a security door, if any
- * size and number of uses of the resource pack
+ - size and number of uses of resource packs
- * misc information, such as name, gender and age of HSU (ex-)inhabitant
+ - miscellaneous information, such as name, gender and age of HSU (ex-)inhabitant

 <pre>
 \\Root\NMAP -A E_49